 Envision, if you will, by December of 2020, a BookSpring that is strategically balancing all its programs, partners, and resources to get the most bang for our buck.
 Through BookSpringRx, BookSpringEd, and BookSpringGo, we will give the most needy and underserved families in Central Texas an infusion of their choice of up to 20 gently books at a time to kickstart their home libraries.
 And, we will be offering literally hundreds of inspiring motivational events and activities that support the power of reading.

-We want to focus on the estimated 75,000 children under the age of 12 who are living in poverty in Central Texas by 2020 with at least 3 books each year.
-That means growing our current rate of distribution from about 160,000 books to 225,000 books a year.
+We want to focus on the estimated 88,000 children under the age of 12 who are living in poverty in Central Texas by 2020 with at least 3 books each year.
+This will help ensure that they will build home libraries of at least 20 books during their childhoods.
+That vision means growing our current rate of distribution from about 180,000 books to 225,000 books a year, and focusing our efforts on partners in areas with the highest number of children in poverty.
+In addition, all families need to be reminded of the importance of books in the home and reading together.
 We will do this by building our capacity through a public awareness campaign, that will inform, encourage, and inspire ALL families to build home libraries of at least 20 books, as well as donate gently used books and cash contributions to BookSpring, so we can support those families most in need.

 Because, it’s not just low-income children who are suffering from the lack of benefits of reading together with their caregivers as well as independently.
 Multiple studies report on the decline of reading in America from all ages and all walks of life.
 Less time is being spent reading, and fewer books are read for pleasure, not just to seek and find information.
 This is at the same time that other research supports the need for arts, music, and literature in order to develop empathy, task persistence, resilience, self-efficacy, and higher order thinking.
 Reading is the start of all of that is good and important and unique about the human experience.